visakrapstis/ID/README.md

 [Personal universal assistant](https://github.com/visakrapstis/ID/tree/main/personal%20assistant)
 My personal assistant using various llms, prompt engineering and adding various extra functionality for a frictionless workflow

+### 3. A simple Agent using Langchain framework

+- link follows

 # Personal development in IT

 01.07.2024 – Start of training as a Data Scientist